minchulyum/minchulyum.github.io/README.md

 ### Welcome!

-I am an Assistant Professor in the Department of Economics at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/).
+I am an assistant professor at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/).
 I am a member of the Collaborative Research Center Transregio 224 ([CRC TR 224](https://www.crctr224.de/en/about)), funded by the German Research Foundation (DFG).

 My main research interests lie in macroeconomics and family economics.